DCLMakerSTEAM/PlottingwithPython1/README.md

 ![Folium example map](./images/folium.png)

-## Visualization Module: GeoPandas for regions on a map
+## Visualization: Shading regions on a map

 [GeoPandas](https://geopandas.org/en/stable/) makes it easy to plot spatially-aggregated data on a map.
 For instance, the number of public schools per county.